exactchange/drv-core/README.md

 ## Contracts

-Contracts are agreements between participants in a transaction that are specified in the request by their string name (e.g. `{ contract: "non-fungible record" }`).
+Contracts are agreements between participants in a transaction that are specified in the request by their string name (e.g. `{ contract: "nonFungibleRecord" }`).
 Currently there are 2 kinds of contracts:

 **Record**